UniCd/NGINX-Test/README.md

 #NNGINX-Test Info
-#NGINX - this is test message
+#NGINX - this is a testing message